Skip to main content

 About Gorbeia

-Gorbeia Natural Park protects the mountain massif centered on Mount Gorbea (1,482 meters), the highest peak in the Basque Country shared between the provinces of Bizkaia and Araba.
-The park encompasses approximately 20,016 hectares of mountain landscape ranging from the summit grasslands through extensive beech forests to the pastoral valleys below, representing the most iconic mountain in Basque cultural tradition.
-The massive iron cross at the summit, erected in 1899 and replaced several times since, symbolizes the mountain's significance as a gathering place and cultural landmark for the Basque people.
+Gorbeia Natural Park protects the mountain massif centered on Mount Gorbea at 1,481 meters, the highest peak in the provinces of Álava and Biscay, shared between the two provinces.
+[1] The park encompasses approximately 20,016 hectares of mountain landscape ranging from the summit grasslands through extensive beech forests to the pastoral valleys below, making it the largest natural park in the Basque Country and one of the most iconic mountain landscapes in Basque cultural tradition.
+[2] The massive iron cross at the summit, first erected in 1901 and rebuilt twice since, symbolizes the mountain's significance as a gathering place and cultural landmark for the Basque people.
+[3]

 Wildlife Ecosystems